 Urgent treatment centre

-The urgent treatment centre at West Cornwall Hospital in Penzance is open 24-hours a day, 365 days a year for anyone needing urgent medical care for injuries and conditions such as fractures, deep cuts, non-life threatening head injuries and minor falls.
+The urgent treatment centre at West Cornwall Hospital in Penzance is open 24-hours a day, 365 days a year for anyone who needs urgent medical care for injuries and conditions such as fractures, deep cuts, non-life threatening head injuries and minor falls.
 You will be seen by a doctor from 9am to 10pm and an experienced nurse overnight.
 X-ray is available from 8am to 11pm.

 Emergency department or 999